-Traffic Inspector screens all suspicious requests and blocks them before they can harm a website.
+Traffic Inspector constantly screens all suspicious requests and blocks them before they can harm a website.
 This security algorithm is enabled by default and in the vast majority of cases requires no configuration.
-It will be improved based on the knowledge we get during collecting and analyzing hacker attack patterns in our Cerber Lab.
+It is improved based on the knowledge we get during analyzing attempts to break-in and hacker attacks in our Cerber Lab.

-If Traffic Inspector is enabled, the plugin inspects suspicious requests only.
-Those are included requests with GET parameters, form submissions, requests to PHP scripts.
+If Traffic Inspector is enabled, the plugin filter out and inspects potentially harmful requests only.
+Those are included form submissions, requests with GET and POST parameters, requests to PHP scripts.
 The plugin doesn’t inspect ordinary requests like a normal visitor browser does or search engine crawlers do.
 That’s why traffic inspection does not slow down website performance or affects your website’s SEO ranking and indexation in a way.

 The plugin doesn’t inspect admin dashboard requests as well as WordPress cron and WP CLI requests.

-If the plugin detects a malicious or a possible harmful request, the IP will be blocked, the execution of the request will be aborted and the 403 Access Forbidden response will be returned.
-The event will be logged to the Activity log and if logging is not disabled, to the traffic log.
+If the plugin detects a malicious or a possible harmful request, the IP will be blocked, the execution of the request will be aborted and the 403 Access Forbidden response will be generated.
+The event will be logged to the Activity log and if the traffic logging is not disabled, to the traffic log.

 How to exclude a request from inspection?

-Alternatively, you can exclude all requests from a specific IP by adding it to the White Access list.
+Alternatively, you can permit all requests from a particular IP address:

 Live traffic view and logging

 Traffic Inspector not only inspects suspicious HTTP requests but also can optionally log them, so you can inspect them manually.
 It uses a carefully crafted high performance logging engine.

 Is it possible that the logging slows down website performance?
 In rare circumstances it’s possible on a free hosting with slow database if the logging All traffic is enabled, Ignore search engine crawlers is disabled and Saving requests fields is enabled.